First Solar (FSLR) Q1 2017 Results - Earnings Call Transcript

 Colin Rusch - Oppenheimer & Co., Inc.

-Thanks so much guys.
+Thanks so much, guys.
 So I have two model questions.
-So if I look but at the numbers that you're reporting for 2016, both top-line and bottom line, it looks like about $50 million of delta and about $0.28 of EPS is the change and that's roughly in line with the adjustments in 2017.
+So if I look back at the numbers that you're reporting for 2016, both top-line and bottom line, it looks like about $50 million of delta and about $0.28 of EPS is the change, and that's roughly in line with the adjustments in 2017.
 Is that really what we're seeing here in the 2017 guidance?

 Alexander R. Bradley - First Solar, Inc.

-No. So if you go back – and you'll have to wait to see the Q, but what you're going to see with the change in the accounting standards is you're going to see significant fluctuation quarterly, but on a cumulative basis, the impact is very limited.
+No. So if you go back – and you'll have to wait till you see the Q, but what you're going to see with the change in the accounting standards is you're going to see significant fluctuation quarterly, but on a cumulative basis, the impact is very limited.
 So the 2017 opening with same earnings impact with a total of about $6 million.
 So the delta that you're seeing on the accounting standard change have no impact to change we're giving on the guidance side at the moment.

 Mark R. Widmar - First Solar, Inc.